soltysh/talks/2018/devconf/text.md

 ???

-With both of the bits figured out I was confident that I'm ready for my full build and deployment workflow for bugs.python.org.
+With both of the bits figured out,I was confident that I'm ready for my full build and deployment workflow for bugs.python.org.
 That was pretty bold, especially with my current knowledge ;)